 Episcopal Diocese of Northern Indiana ArchivesMain MenuIntroduction to the CollectionBishops of the Diocese of IndianaBishops of the Diocese of Northern IndianaParishes and MissionsOrdinations and PostulantsCamps and YouthEcumenical ServicesDiocesan Officers and GovernanceWomen's Auxiliary - Episcopal Church WomenMiscellaneousJohn David Beatty85388be94808daa88b6f1a0c89beb70cd0fac252

 Photographs of conventions in the Diocese of Northern Indiana are spotty.
-The earliest date from 1958 for use as illustrations in the diocesan newspaper, The Beacon.
+The earliest date from 1949 and 1958, the latter for use as illustrations in the diocesan newspaper, The Beacon.
 The years of Bishop William C. R. Sheridan are especially well documented.
 Sheridan believed that a Eucharist should be held the evening before the convention, and during his tenure the site was moved around the diocese with every third year being held at the Cathedral.
-Previous to his episcopate, beginning in the 1950s, all conventions were held in South Bend.
+Previous to his episcopate, most conventions were held where the cathedral or pro-cathedral was located (Michigan City, Mishawaka, and South Bend), though the 1949 convention was held in Valparaiso.
 During the episcopate of Francis Campbell Gray in the 1990s, the budget for the newspaper was cut back and far fewer photographs were taken, the exception being in 1998, when Gray observed the centennial of the diocese at Trinity Church, Michigan City, the original cathedral.

 The source that documents the activities of each convention is the diocesan journal, which contains not only minutes, but also lists of delegates, budgets, parish reports, and the bishop's convention address.
 From 1899 to 2001, these journals were produced in printed form and are accessible digitally through Internet Archive <www.archive.org> Since 2002, the journal has been produced only in digital form.